Charlie Savage (novel)

 Charlie Savage is a 2019 novel by Irish writer Roddy Doyle, shortlisted for the Bollinger Everyman Wodehouse Prize.
 The novel consisted of a year of appearances in the weekend magazine appearing in the Irish Independent.

 Plot

-Charlie Savage is a 60-year-old grandfather living in Dublin, he dotes on his grandchildren and dogs, has an indefatigable wife playing drums in a sexagenarian punk covers band; and his drinking mate identifies as a woman.
+Charlie Savage is a 60-year-old grandfather living in Dublin; he dotes on his grandchildren and dogs, has an indefatigable wife playing drums in a sexagenarian punk covers band, and his drinking mate identifies as a woman.
 Though the short 52 chapters mark a week in his life over a year, the same characters and themes repeat.
 For example, his chest now has a tattoo of SpongeBob to stop his three-year-old grandson from wanting one; his best mate Martin has now fallen in love with Charlie's first girlfriend Eleanor Pidgeon; and Charlie's love of watching football on Match of the Day.

+Release

+The novel was originally published in hardcover on 7 March 2019 in the United Kingdom through Jonathan Cape, along with audiobook and kindle versions through Vintage Digital.
+A paperback edition was released slightly over a year later under Vintage Books, on 12 March 2020.
+The cover was largely the same, except with a lighter background color.

+A translation, in Italian, entitled Un anno alla grande (A Great Year), was released by Guanda.